maracsimoes/Machine-Learning-Project/README.md

 # Workers Compensation Claim Injury Type Prediction

 ## Abstract
 This project addresses the challenge faced by the New York Workers’ Compensation Board (WCB) to automate the decision-making process for workers’ compensation claims.
-Using claim data from 2020 to 2022, we developed machine learning models to predict the **type of injury** associated with each claim.
+Using claim data from 2020 to 2022, we developed machine learning models to predict the **Claim Injury Type** associated with each claim.
 We evaluated several classification algorithms, optimized the best-performing models, and explored additional insights, including feature importance and predicting related variables such as agreement status.
 Our findings demonstrate that tree-based ensemble methods like XGBoost offer strong predictive performance, and incorporating additional variables may further improve accuracy.
 This work aims to streamline WCB’s claim handling and reduce manual workload.

 ---